Fournoy/Spoof_Spoof/README.md

 Dependencies :
 --
-The program will run coorectly only if you have Scapy, multiprocessing and logging modules.
+The program will run correctly only if you have Scapy, multiprocessing and logging modules.
 It's important to have Nmap application install in your computer or the program will not work.
+Running the programm in Kali is the best.

 Using Spoof_Spoof correctly:
 --